-2.7 C

 Lindgren’s literary career began in 1944 when she won second prize in a competition for her novel “The Confidences of Britt-Marie.”.
 However, it was her next work that would catapult her to international fame.

 In 1945, Lindgren won first prize in the same competition with “Pippi Långstrump” (Pippi Longstocking).
-The character of Pippi was born from a moment of inspiration when Lindgren’s daughter, Karin, was ill and asked for a story about “Pippi Longstocking,” a name she invented on the spot.
+When Lindgren’s daughter, Karin, fell ill and requested a story about “Pippi Longstocking,” she spontaneously created the character of Pippi.
 Over the following decades, Lindgren wrote numerous beloved children’s books, including:

 • Bill Bergson, Master Detective (Mästerdetektiven Blomkvist), 1946